kyungoh22/nmt_transformer/README.md

 - Click "plot" to see a heatmap of the attention scores.

 ### Data
-- The model was trained on the following two datasets

-#### Data set 1
-- Transcriptions from the proceedings of the European Parliament during the years 1996–2011
+- Data set 1: transcriptions from the proceedings of the European Parliament.
+Link [here](https://www.statmt.org/europarl/).
-- You can find the dataset [here](https://www.statmt.org/europarl/)

-#### Data set 2
-- Sentence pairs written by volunteers of the Tatoeba Project.
+- Data set 2: bi-lingual sentence pairs written by volunteers of the Tatoeba Project.
+Link [here](http://www.manythings.org/bilingual/).
-- You can find the dataset [here](http://www.manythings.org/bilingual/)

-## Attention mechanism
+- The combined data set includes around 2.1 million sentences.
+I selected only the sentences with fewer than 30 words per sentence, which amounted to around 1.5 million sentences.

+## 1) Some remarks on key ideas

+- Our Transformer model is based on the architecture laid out by Vaswani et al in the paper ['Attention Is All You Need'](https://arxiv.org/abs/1706.03762).
+- Below, I offer a high-level overview of some key features and ideas.

-### Overview of the Self-Attention mechanism
+### 1.1) Overview of the Self-Attention mechanism

 - We have a sequence of words, with each word represented by an embedding vector
 - The goal is to create a new vector representation for each word, based on the other words in the sentence